 It’s a new year.
-For Americans, it’s their last holiday, but for Nikkei communities in Southern California, it’s the oshogatsu they all have been waiting for.
-Starting from the first sunrise on January 1st, New Year’s celebration and inaugural ceremonies of new board members in various communities continue until March.
-This three-month celebration of New Year is exclusively unique to Southern California where they have the biggest Nikkei communities in the U.S. mainland!
+For Americans, it’s their last holiday, but for Nikkei communities in Southern California, it’s the oshogatsu they have all been waiting for.
+Starting from the first sunrise on January 1st, New Year’s celebrations and inaugural ceremonies of new board members in various communities continue until March.
+This three-month celebration of New Year is exclusively unique to Southern California where they have the biggest Nikkei communities in the U.S. mainland.

-First Sunrise of the Year – Customs of New Issei -
+Hatsuhinode (First Sunrise of the Year)—Customs of Shin Issei

 “Oshogatsu in Little Tokyo” and First Visit to Shrine

-The Rose Parade and Rose Bowl Game in Pasadena3 are the two most well-known New Year’s events in Southern California, but what about the oshogatsu event?
-Well, they have “Oshogatsu in Little Tokyo” organized by Japanese Chamber of Commerce of Southern California which takes place every year in Little Tokyo in downtown.
-It’s amazing that so many people in communities support this event as volunteers.
+The Rose Parade and Rose Bowl Game in Pasadena3 are the two most well-known New Year’s events in Southern California, but what about oshogatsu events?
+Well, they have “Oshogatsu in Little Tokyo,” organized by the Japanese Chamber of Commerce of Southern California, which takes place every year in Little Tokyo in downtown Los Angeles.
+It’s amazing that so many people from different communities support this event as volunteers.
 I have much respect for those volunteers who dedicate their last holiday to their communities.
 It’s the day I see the power of Nikkei communities as well.

-On the special stage sets in Weller Court and in Japanese Village Plaza, Japanese traditions are performed by leaders of Nikkei communities breaking a ceremonial sake barrel, Society of Calligraphy in America demonstrating their calligraphy work and people playing drums and koto, demonstrating martial arts and running kimono shows.
+On the special stage sets in Weller Court and in the Japanese Village Plaza, Japanese traditions are presented—leaders of Nikkei communities breaking a ceremonial sake barrel, Society of Calligraphy in America demonstrating their calligraphy work, taiko and koto performances, martial arts demonstrations, and kimono shows.

 There are some booths for people to experience Japanese culture, and children enjoy oshogatsu by pounding mochi and playing with origami.

-Recently we see a mini-shrine at “Oshogatsu in Little Tokyo.”
-This shrine belongs to Izumi Hasegawa, a daughter of the Shinto priest at Shusse-inari Shrine in Shimane Prefecture, and Hasegawa is a priest herself.
-Normally she works in public relations business interviewing Hollywood celebrities and promoting new films, and she sends prayers as a priest at Earthquake Disaster Recovery events in Los Angeles.
+In recent years, there has been a mini-shrine at “Oshogatsu in Little Tokyo.”
+This shrine belongs to Izumi Hasegawa, a daughter of the Shinto priest at Shusse-inari Shrine in Shimane Prefecture.
+Hasegawa is a priest herself.
+Normally she works in public relations interviewing Hollywood celebrities and promoting new films.
+She sends prayers as a priest at Earthquake Disaster Recovery events in Los Angeles.

-There are seven Buddhist temples in the neighborhood of Little Tokyo, but there is no shrine at all.
+There are seven Buddhist temples in the neighborhood of Little Tokyo, but there are no Shinto shrines at all.
 For me, hatsumode means going to a shrine, not a temple.
-In the countryside in Japan, a Buddhist temple and a shrine is almost like a pair, and in most cases one region has both.
-With Japanese culture so deeply rooted, how come Los Angeles does not have any shrines?
+In the countryside in Japan, a Buddhist temple and a shrine is almost like a pair, and in most cases each region has both.
+With Japanese culture so deeply rooted, why doesn’t Los Angeles have any shrines?
 It’s a mystery.

-Before the World War II, there were approximately 3,000 Issei (who still had Japanese nationality at the time) and Nisei living in Terminal Island near the Port of Los Angeles, and they had shrines there.
-However, once the war started, the US government ordered the residents in Terminal Island to move out, as there were US Marine bases nearby.
-After the residents left, all buildings in Terminal Island were demolished, making it a raw land.
+Before World War II, there were approximately 3,000 Issei (who still had Japanese nationality at the time) and Nisei living in Terminal Island near the Port of Los Angeles, and they had shrines there.
+However, once the war started, the US government ordered the residents on Terminal Island to move out, as there were US Marine bases nearby.
+After the residents left, all buildings on Terminal Island were demolished, making it a raw land.
 Shrines were no exception.

-Some people say that shrines did not get rebuilt in America after the war because of the memorandum, Shinto Order that was issued by the General Headquarters in 1945 to the Japanese government.
-According to a dictionary, Shinto Order asked for “the abolishment of national Shintoism, the complete separation of politics and religion and the continuation of Shinto as folk religion.”5
+Some people say that shrines did not get rebuilt in America after the war because of the memorandum of understanding that the Allied Command Commander General Command (GHQ) issued to the Government of Japan in 1945 which included the Shinto Order.
+According to a dictionary, the Shinto Order commands “the abolishment of national Shintoism, the complete separation of politics and religion, and the continuation of Shinto as a private religion.”5

 New Year’s Celebration and Inaugural Ceremonies of New Board Members

 Starting from the first Sunday in January, New Year’s celebrations, general assemblies and inaugural ceremonies of new board members of Nikkei organizations can be found every Sunday.
-In big organizations, it’s common for one person to take multiple roles of boards members and get invited to New Year’s celebration of other groups, so they arrange schedule in a way that prevents two or more events taking place on the same day.
+In large organizations, it’s common that some board members are also involved with other organizations and are invited to New Year’s celebration of other groups, so they arrange the schedules in a way that prevents two or more events taking place on the same day.
 This is why the celebration continues until March even though they have events every Sunday.
 Junichi Ihara, consul general at Consulate-General of Japan in Los Angeles once commented on it in a surprised tone: “The fact that New Year’s celebrations continue until March makes me think about the history of Nikkei communities in Southern California.”

-And sometimes events happen to take place on the same day.
-If they are taking place in different rooms in the same venue, Nikkei media in Los Angeles reporting New Year’s celebration check the programs of two events and report them on the same day, while figuring out the best timing to take photos and record videos.
-Nikkei media moving from one venue to another might be a common sight in Nikkei communities in Los Angeles on New Year’s holidays.
+And sometimes events still happen to take place on the same day.
+If they are taking place in different rooms in the same venue, Nikkei media in Los Angeles reporting on New Year’s celebrations check the programs of the two events and report on them on the same day, while figuring out the best timing to take photos and record videos.
+Nikkei media moving from one venue to another might be a common sight in Nikkei communities in Los Angeles during New Year’s events.

-Southern California Gardeners Federation, Japanese Chamber of Commerce of Southern California, and Japanese Prefectural Association of Southern California are the three biggest community organizations in Los Angeles.
-Major figures in current Nikkei communities come together to New Year’s celebrations of these three organizations, providing us with a picture of current Nikkei communities in Southern California.
+The Southern California Gardeners’ Federation, Japanese Chamber of Commerce of Southern California, and Japanese Prefectural Association of Southern California are the three largest community organizations in Los Angeles.
+Major figures in current Nikkei communities come together to the New Year’s celebrations of these three organizations, providing us with a picture of current Nikkei communities in Southern California.
 In Southern California, 42 kenjinkai (prefectural gatherings) host their own New Year’s celebration.
-Okinawa kenjinkai of North America has many members, and more than 400 people once participated in their events.
+The Okinawa Association of America has many members, and more than 400 people once participated in their events.
 A smaller kenjikai has about 20 members.

-A variety of other organizations host their own New Year’s celebrations and facilitate communication among members: Sakura Gardens, a retirement home of Nikkei seniors, Nikkei Pioneer Center that provides welfare service to Nikkei seniors, Little Tokyo Historical Society that preserves the history of Little Tokyo, Orange Country Japanese American Association comprised of Nikkei and the Japanese in Orange County, Southern California Showa Kai and others.
+A variety of other organizations host their own New Year’s celebrations and facilitate communication among members: Sakura Gardens, a retirement home of Nikkei seniors, Nikkei Pioneer Center that provides welfare service to Nikkei seniors, Little Tokyo Historical Society that preserves the history of Little Tokyo, Orange County Japanese American Association comprised of Nikkei and the Japanese in Orange County, Southern California Showa Kai, and others.

 A planning group at each organization creates a program for their New Year’s celebration and prepares for the event.
 As they do their preparation while engaged in day-to-day work, Nikkei communities can finally take a little break on the last Sunday in March when all New Year’s celebrations and inaugural ceremonies of new board members come to an end.

-1. Shihohai or yohohai: A ritual performed by Emperor on New Year’s Day every year.
+1. Shihohai or yohohai: A ritual performed by the Emperor on New Year’s Day every year.
 It was called shihosetsu before and until the middle of the war.
-On New Year’s Day, in the early morning before sunrise, Emperor enters a special house, calls gods from all four directions and sends a prayer – If there are any disasters meant to be happen to the nation and its citizens, please send them all to me first.
+On New Year’s Day, in the early morning before sunrise, the Emperor enters a special house, calls gods from all four directions, and sends a prayer—If there are any disasters meant to happen to the nation and its citizens, please send them all to me first.
 Reference: Emperor’s shihohai (Nezusan-no-hitorigoto)

 2. The first sunrise

-3. Normally a collage football game takes place in Rose Bowl Stadium on New Year’s Day.
+3. A college football game that takes place at the Rose Bowl stadium, usually on New Year’s Day.

 5. “Shinto Order” (Kotobank)